-The 5 safest cities in the post-pandemic world
+the 5 safest cities in the post-pandemic world

 To clarify what changes have led to greater safety, the Economist Intelligence Unit recently released the 2021 Safe Cities Index, which ranks 60 cities based on 76 safety indicators in the areas of infrastructure, digital life, personal safety, environmental factors and of course , health — with criteria such as pandemic responsiveness and covid-19 mortality included this year.

-All of the top-ranked cities—including Copenhagen, Toronto, Singapore, Sydney, and Tokyo—have elements that illustrate how security in general correlates with a strong sense of social cohesion, total population inclusion, and societal trust.
+All of the top-ranked cities — including Copenhagen, Toronto, Singapore, Sydney and Tokyo — feature elements that illustrate how security in general correlates with a strong sense of social cohesion, total population inclusion, and societal trust.

 We spoke with residents of these cities to see how the changes brought about by the pandemic have made their cities safer, more inclusive and resilient; and what tourists still need to know to keep themselves safe when they can finally visit.